tpemba100/book-club/README.md

 In the future, we plan to add additional features to Book Mates, including:

+- View comments from other users on your books :speech_balloon:
+- Add friends and share book lists :busts_in_silhouette:
 - Social media integration for easy sharing and discovery of book recommendations :sparkles:
 - Advanced search and filtering options for finding new books :mag:
 - Improved note-taking capabilities, including the ability to add images and links :camera_with_flash: